Annual Tufts Symposiums in Geotechnical Engineering

 4th Annual Tufts Symposium in Geotechnical Engineering — Honoring the Legacy of Dr. Juan Pestana

-The Department of Civil and Environmental Engineering at Tufts University is proud to host the 4th Annual Tufts Geotechnical Symposium.
-This year’s theme, Reconciling Laboratory Testing, Numerical Modeling, and Field Applications in Geotechnical Engineering, highlights the ongoing challenge of connecting experimental insights and computational advances to practical, field-scale geotechnical solutions.
-The theme carries special significance as it honors the life and legacy of Dr. Juan Pestana, a globally recognized leader in soil behavior, constitutive modeling, and numerical methods.
+On February 7, 2026, the Department of Civil and Environmental Engineering at Tufts University hosted the 4th Annual Tufts Geotechnical Symposium.
+The theme, Reconciling Laboratory Testing, Numerical Modeling, and Field Applications in Geotechnical Engineering, highlighted the ongoing challenge of connecting experimental insights and computational advances to practical, field-scale geotechnical solutions.
+The theme carries special significance as it honored the life and legacy of Dr. Juan Pestana, a globally recognized leader in soil behavior, constitutive modeling, and numerical methods.

 History